openrport/openrport/README.md

 >
 > While we are working on the new website you can join the discord server to get help [Join Discord](https://discord.gg/HQ4wMQmzcu)

+## Coming from RPort.io?
+Check this out!

+As a community that supports open source software, we were unpleasantly surprised by the move RealVNC made with RPort.
+As mentioned on their website, support as well as all subsequent updates of RPort from version 1.0.0 will require a license.
+Using the latest public opensource versions of RPort, we continue to support and develop RPort in the spirit of opensource.
+We are currently working on major improvements to the software so that it is fully decoupled from RealVNC.
+We created a new pairing system for running RPort servers.
+You can use it as follows:

+SUDO SYSTEMCTL STOP RPORTD.SERVICE

+CHANGE LINE IN /ETC/RPORT/RPORTD.CONF THAT SAYS "#PAIRING_URL=PAIRING.EXAMPLE.COM" TO "PAIRING_URL=PAIRING.OPENRPORT.IO"

+SUDO SYSTEMCTL START RPORTD.SERVICE

 ## At a glance

 <!-- markdownlint-restore -->